mappls-api/mappls-web-maps-js/docs/V3.0/mapMethods.md

     map_object.setZoom(12);
 ```

 - **setTilt:** Controls the automatic switching behavior for the angle of incidence of the map.
-The only allowed values are 0 to 60. setTilt(0) causes the map to always use a 0° overhead view regardless of the zoom level and viewport. setTilt(60) causes the tilt angle to automatically switch to 60 whenever 60° imagery is available for the current zoom level and viewport, and switch back to 0 whenever 60° imagery is not available (this is the default behavior).
+The allowed values are 0 to 60 degrees.<br>
+setTilt(0) causes the map to always use a 0° overhead view regardless of the zoom level and viewport. setTilt(60) causes the tilt angle to automatically switch to 60° whenever 60° imagery is available for the current zoom level and viewport, and switch back to 0 whenever 60° imagery is not available (this is the default behavior).

 ```js
     map_object.setTilt(45);
 ```

-- **getTilt:** Returns the current angle of incidence of the map, in degrees from the viewport plane to the map plane.
-The result will be 0 for imagery taken directly overhead or 60 for 60° imagery.
+- **getTilt:** Provides the current angle of inclination of the map, measured in degrees from the viewpoint plane to the map plane.
+This value will be 0 for imagery captured directly from above or 60 for imagery taken at a 60-degree angle.

 ```js
     map_object.getTilt();